UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 This makes the game just a bit more interesting.

+- ITEM- Dark leather:
+Subtract 20 bonus.
+Give +0.5 mult to items with Destroy trigger.

+- ITEM- Teal leather:
+Divide the multiplier by 3.
+Give +5 bonus to items with Destroy trigger.

-- ITEM: (KING-1)
+- ITEM: Furnace (KING-1)
+On Reroll, Pulse:
-Convert items into clone-rocks
+Convert items into clone-rocks.
+For every item that was converted, earn $1

+- ITEM: Rucksack
+When an item is spawned, earn $1, and give +1 mult (ROOK-6)
+(sticky)

 - ITEM:  Auto-reroll ticket
 When an item is purchased, trigger Reroll on target slots.
-(shape: KING-1)
+(shape: KING-2)
 (sticky)

+- ITEM:
-- ITEM: If a COMMON item is spawned, transform it into a random RARE item
+If a DOOMED item is spawned, destroy it, and earn $2 (sticky)

+- ITEM:
-- ITEM: If an item is spawned that has DESTROY
+If an item with REROLL or ROTATE trigger is spawned, destroy it, and earn $3 (sticky)

 - ITEM: Magic wand:
+(shape: NorthEast-1)
+Transform items into a random item

+- Make the game easier; Add an extra $2 or $3 per turn.
+(The game is honestly just, more *fun* when you have more money.)

+## SPIKE:
+Pineapple-ring is VERY VERY VERY fun to use.
+Let's create more items like that, please!!!
+Because It is honestly SO FUN.
+Don't worry as much about balance.
+Just aim for fun. :)

 - AETHER ITEMS: